-I have a weird fascination with markets so when I visited Porto, I had to stop by the Mercado do Bolhão.
-I woke up ridiculously early to intrude on farmers and sellers setting up their stalls and exchange gossip.
+My fascination with markets takes me to food hot spots wherever I go so when I visited Porto, I had to stop by the Mercado do Bolhão.
+I woke up ridiculously early to intrude on farmers and sellers setting up their stalls and exchanging gossip.
 While they were getting ready to start the day, I got to observe and stuff my face with pastries.

-Apart from fruit and veg, you can buy very fresh fish, meat and my beloved pasteis de nata.
-You can also have lunch or try wine.
-Mercado do Bolhão is one of those ‘true Porto’ experiences you have to try.
+And you can find all sorts of things there.
+Fruit and veg, fresh fish, meat, bits and bobs for your home – and my beloved pasteis de nata.
+There’re some spots where you can have lunch or try wine.
+It’s got it all.
+To me, Mercado do Bolhão is one of those unique ‘true Porto’ experiences.

 Where: Rua Formosa 322